 2. A morning brush fights morning breath

 The mouth is 98.6ºF (37ºC).
 Warm and wet, it’s filled with food particles and bacteria.
 These lead to deposits called plaque.
 When it builds up, it calcifies, or hardens, on your teeth to form tartar, also called calculus.
 Not only does tartar irritate your gums, it can lead to gum disease as well as cause bad breath.

 Be sure to brush in the morning to help get rid of the plaque that’s built up overnight.

 If you brush more than twice a day, for longer than four minutes total, you could wear down the enamel layer that protects your teeth.

 When tooth enamel isn’t there, it exposes a layer of dentin.
 Dentin has tiny holes that lead to nerve endings.
 When these are triggered, you might feel all sorts of pain.
-According to the Centers for Disease Control and Prevention, almost 20 percent of American adults have experienced pain and sensitivity in their teeth.
+According to the Centers for Disease Control and Prevention, almost of American adults have experienced pain and sensitivity in their teeth.

 4. Don’t turbocharge

 It’s also possible to brush too hard.
 Brush your teeth like you’re polishing an eggshell.
 If your toothbrush looks like someone sat on it, you’re applying too much pressure.

 Enamel is strong enough to protect teeth from everything that goes on inside your mouth, from eating and drinking to beginning the digestive process.
 Children and teens have softer enamel than adults, leaving their teeth more prone to cavities and erosion from food and drink.

 5. Make sure you floss every day